Moordrecht

-Moordrecht ([ˈmoːrdrɛxt]) is a town and a former municipality in the province of South Holland, the Netherlands, situated along the river Hollandse IJssel.
+Moordrecht ([ˈmoːrdrɛxt]) is a village and a former municipality in the province of South Holland, the Netherlands, situated along the river Hollandse IJssel.

 In September 2006, 93% of the population of Moordrecht chose by referendum to pursue a merger with the neighboring municipalities Nieuwerkerk aan den IJssel and Zevenhuizen-Moerkapelle.
 Only 7% chose to merge with Gouda.
 Based on this result, the town council decided to form the new municipality Zuidplas in 2010 with Nieuwerkerk aan den IJssel and Zevenhuizen-Moerkapelle.

 International footballer Memphis Depay was born there.

+"Moor" means swamp, marsh or 'moor' while "drecht" means floodland or something similar.